Parking Permit Fee Increase FY21-22 FAQs

-The parking increase implemented in 2019 helped support several large and small-scale facility projects, to include but not limited to:
+The parking increase implemented in 2020 helped support several large and small-scale facility projects, including but not limited to:

-In addition to such annual operating expenses as security and enforcement, ongoing maintenance, lease increases, equipment and increasing operational costs, the rate increase will also support:
+The increase will sustain annual operating expenses, such as security and enforcement, ongoing maintenance, lease increases, equipment and increasing operational costs.

 5. How are parking rates determined?

-We forecast the annual costs for operations, lease agreements and maintenance and overhead and compare these figures against revenue to determine an adequate price point that satisfies our revenue, expense and repair balances.
+We forecast the annual costs for operations, lease agreements and maintenance and overhead and compare these figures against revenue to determine a price point that satisfies our revenue, expense and repair balances.

 6. When will the rate increase take effect?

-The FY2020-21 rate increase will take effect on July 1, 2020.
-For students, the increase will be reflected in the fall 2020 student parking sales.
-VCU employee subscribers will see the increase reflected on their July 31, 2020 paycheck.
+The FY2021-22 rate increase will take effect on July 1, 2021.
+For students, The fall 2021 student parking sales will reflect the increase in the fall 2021 student parking sales.
+VCU employee subscribers will see the increase reflected on their July 30, 2021, paycheck.

-VCU Health System is assuming any parking rate increases issued to permit holders by VCU Parking and Transportation until the new children’s hospital opens in 2022.
+VCU Health System assumes any parking rate increases issued to permit holders by VCU Parking and Transportation until June 30, 2023.